corp-por/codex-website/source/faq/index.md

 # How much will it cost?

->Alpha access will cost $5 a month via Patreon.
-Early-access launch of CODEX on the Steam platform will require a one time box price of $30 via steam.
+>Early-access launch of CODEX on the Steam platform will require a one time box price of $30 via steam.

 ---